spatkar94/HistoTME/README.md

 login(AUTH_TOKEN)
 ```

+For more details on logging in and downloading models from huggingface, please read their [documentation](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication).
 After logging in, you can download the weights to a specified path using the following python script
 ```
 from huggingface_hub import snapshot_download
 snapshot_download(repo_id='spatkar94/HistoTMEv2', local_dir='local_dir')
 ```

 This will save all pretrained model checkpoints to a folder named `checkpoints` under local_dir.
 Specify this full path (i.e `local_dir/checkpoints`) as an argument to the `--chkpts_dir' option for running inference as shown above.
-For more details on downloading models from huggingface, please read their [documentation](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication)